nire0510/qs/README.md

-# QS - Simple query strings parser
+# QS - Simple query string tokens parser
+current version: Version 0.3.0
-QS helps you extract all query string tokens from a given or current url.
+QS helps you extract & manipulate all query string tokens from a given or current url: you can check if a specific query strink key exists, then check its value.
-Version 0.3.0
+You can also manipulate query string tokens by adding new ones, change values of existing tokens or removing them completely.
+After manipulation is done, just call `go()` to navigate to the modified URL.

 ### Code samples:

+#### Read
 ```javascript
 // Get **foo** query string value from a given url:
 QS('http://www.somedomain.com/somepage?foo=bar').get('foo');